harrisonlab/neurospora_crassa_direct_rnaseq/README.md

 # Neurospora crassa direct RNA-Seq data analysis
 ================================================

-Scripts used for the analysis of Fusarium venenatum genomes Note - all this work was performed in the directory:
+Scripts used for the direct RNA-Seq data analysis of Neurospora crassa Note - all this work was performed in the directory:
 /home/groups/harrisonlab/project_files/neurospora_crassa